Explicit Convergence Rates of Greedy and Random Quasi-Newton Methods: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we verify our theorems through numerical results for quasi-Newton methods. \citet{rodomanov2021greedy} have already compared their proposed greedy quasi-Newton methods with the classical quasi-Newton methods.
-They showed that GrDFP, GrBFGS, GrSR1 (greedy DFP, BFGS, SR1 methods) using directions based on $\hat{\bm{u}}_\mA(\mG)$ (defined in Eq.~\eqref{eq:gre-u-ori}), have quite competitive convergence with the standard versions.
-They also presented the results for the randomized versions RaDFP, RaBFGS, RaSR1, which choose directions directly from a standard Euclidean sphere.
+In this section, we verify our theorems through numerical results for quasi-Newton methods. \citet[Section 5]{rodomanov2021greedy} have already compared their proposed greedy quasi-Newton methods with the classical quasi-Newton methods.
+They showed that GrDFP, GrBFGS, GrSR1 (greedy DFP, BFGS, SR1 methods) with directions based on $\hat{\bm{u}}_\mA(\mG)$ (defined in Eq.~\eqref{eq:gre-u-ori}), have quite competitive convergence with the standard versions.
+They also presented the results for the randomized versions RaDFP, RaBFGS, RaSR1, which directly choose directions uniformly from the standard Euclidean sphere.
 They found that the randomized methods are slightly slower than the greedy versions.
 However, the difference is not really significant.

 The difference between our algorithms and their methods mainly comes from the greedy strategy for SR1 and the random strategy for BFGS\footnote{There is no difference in the random SR1 method compared to \citet{rodomanov2021greedy}, which directly selects random directions.
 And our greedy BFGS method is not efficient ($O(d^3)$ in each iteration) as we mentioned in Remark \ref{remark:bfgs-eff}.
 Thus we leave it out.}.
 Hence, we mainly focus on exhibiting our validity in these schemes.
-We refer to GrSR1v2 as our revised method and GrSR1v1 as the previous method.
-Similarly, we denote RaBFGSv2 that uses scaled directions ($\mL^\top_k\bm{u}$) and RaBFGSv1 that directly uses random directions $\bm{u}$ correspondingly.
-We use $\vu \sim \mathrm{Unif}(\mathcal{S}^{d-1})$ for all randomized methods for brevity.
+We refer to GrSR1v2 as our revised method and GrSR1v1 as the previous method (by adopting $\hat{\vu}_{\mA}(\mG)$).
+Similarly, we denote RaBFGSv2 that uses scaled directions ($\mL^\top_k\tilde\vu$) and RaBFGSv1 that directly uses random directions $\tilde\vu$ correspondingly.
+We choose the random directions from $\mathrm{Unif}(\mathcal{S}^{d-1})$ in all randomized methods for brevity.